akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

 ### Folium Maps:
-Use the folium library to make a basemap centered on the city of San Francisco.
+Now I will use the folium library to make a basemap centered on the city of San Francisco; I pulled the latitude and longitude from the Wikipedia entry for San Francisco.

 ```python